![]() |

 in | Object that contains the current conditions. |

-porosity_idx | the index of the "porosity" composition |
+mass_frac_porosity | the mass fraction of the "porosity" composition |

 q | the quadrature point index |